oddeyemotion/arris-doc-site/projects/P04-submarine/P04-30-39-technical-details/P04-32-hardware/P04-32-00-drivetrain.md

 ![](/projects/P04-submarine/media/pre-built-robot-cars-vn.png)

 The kits that were available were either too small or too weak for the competition.
-Additionally, the kits were not customizable, which would have made it difficult to make changes to the design if necessary.
+Additionally, those were not customizable, which would have made it difficult to make changes to the design if necessary.

 We therefore decided to build our own robot car chassis from scratch.
 We chose to use 2020 aluminum extrusion for the frame, as this material is strong, lightweight, and easy to work with.